 Arizona created a new type of aggravated assault explicitly based on a person strangling or choking another person.
-When the assaulter and the victim have a relationship that could be classified as a domestic violence relationship under the domestic violence statute A.R.S. § 13-3601, the court can enhance the sentence to include the collateral consequences of committing a felony, domestic violence offense.
+When the assaulter and the victim have a relationship that could be classified as a domestic violence relationship under the domestic violence statute A.R.S. § 13-3601, the court can enhance the sentence to include the collateral consequences of committing a felony or domestic violence offense.

-- Felony Classification.
 Aggravated assault based on strangulation or suffocation and a domestic violence relationship is a Class 4 Felony and Domestic Violence Offense.
 But almost any of the other types of aggravated assault offenses can also be classified as a domestic violence offense if you have a domestic violence relationship.

 You have any domestic violence relationship as listed in A.R.S.
 13-3601, including relationships such as: